BuGlessRB/lockandload/README.md

 ## API

+### Module ids

+Module ids are short strings that uniquely identify a module.
+In `lockandload` these ids typically do not contain parts of a path.
+If a module id is derived from the javascript filename that is being loaded, it will only refer to the final path component without `.js` or version extension (i.e. anything after the last `/` and before the first `.`).

 ### Globally
 - `define(id?, dependencies?, factory)`<br />
    The standard [AMD global
     entrypoint](https://github.com/amdjs/amdjs-api/blob/master/AMD.md).
    - `id` declares the module id we are defining.
 If omitted, we derive a module id from the name of the javascript file we are loading.
-   - `dependencies` is an array of module ids this module depends on.
+   - `dependencies` is an array of strings of module ids this module depends on.
      If the parameter is missing, a default dependency list of `["require", "exports", "module"]` is supplied.
    - `factory` is the callback function that gets called as soon as